The best hotels in Douala

 December and January are the sweet spot: dry, slightly cooler at 26-29°C, and the city runs at full pace.
 Prices jump to $120-300+/night across most neighborhoods.
 The Fête Nationale on May 20th also spikes bookings across Akwa and Bonanjo. book 4+ weeks ahead if your trip overlaps with that week.

-Douala's best neighborhoods
+Douala's best hotel regions

 Start with Akwa or Bonanjo.
 Those two neighborhoods give you business access, decent nightlife on Boulevard de la Liberté, and a taxi to anywhere in under 20 minutes.
 Skip the outskirts unless you have a specific reason to be there.